Tesis-ORION/orion_common/orion_base/orion_ctl_micro_ros/README.md

   - **PWM Pin:** GPIO23
 - **Servo Right:**
   - **PWM Pin:** GPIO25
+- Connect the servos to 5V and GND.
+- Ensure that the L298N doesn't use the 12V to power on, as you will use the 5V from the ESP32 to power it on.
+- The battery stack should provide between 9.6 V to 12.6 V, although this, make sure to connect this output to the DC motors supply at the L298N.

 For more information about the connections, check the [ORION Wiki](https://github.com/Tesis-ORION/orion_common/wiki/Building-your-own-ORION-robot#electronics-and-schematics)